 * Overall satisfaction is an individual rating and not a combined total of all ratings.
 By default, brands with equal overall satisfaction ratings are sorted by the mean overall satisfaction score as rated by consumers.
 You can click the arrows at the top of any column in the table to sort by the results in that column. ^ By clicking on a brand or ‘details’ button, you will leave Canstar Blue and be taken to our referral partner to compare.
 You agree that Canstar Blue’s terms and conditions apply to this referral.
 If you click on a brand that our referral partner does not cover, you will be taken to a brand page on Canstar Blue.
-Canstar Blue research finalised in September 2020, published in September 2020.
+Canstar Blue research finalised in August 2021, published in August 2021.

 Trying to squeeze in more vitamins into your day?
 Or maybe you’re looking to add a little more flavour to your beef stew?
 Long life juice has so many uses and it’s always a good staple to have in the kitchen.
 But how do we know which one to pick?